Overmock/.github/profile/README.md

 Overmock is a mocking framework in development that allows for creating dynamic proxies that monitor and control expected behavior when writing unit tests.
 Here are some examples below.

-The current goal is refactoring out the dynamic proxy creation into it's own class library to be used by the testing framework.
+The current goal is optimizing the proxy member delegate compilation in to a few different versions implementations using DynamicMethod and Expressions.
+Expressions for methods is currently working and in the latest release.
+Compiling delegates for properties is next then fixing the IL generation for the DynamicMethod delegates.

 ``` C#
 [TestClass]